 A supporter of local and state organizations, Mr. Platt served as Chairman for the State Board of Community Colleges from January of 1992 to September of 2001 and the Florida Atlantic University Foundation and Fort Lauderdale’s Downtown Council.
-He currently serves on the Board of Governors of the Museum of Art Fort Lauderdale, Trustee and Chairman of the Broward Public Library Foundation, the Board of Trustees Nova Southeastern University and Chairman of the Advisory Board for NSU's College of Arts and Sciences.
-Mr. Platt also serves on the Board of the Global Education Advisory Board of UNC, Chapel Hill.
+He currently serves on the Broward College Foundation, Board of Governors of the Museum of Art Fort Lauderdale, Trustee and Chairman of the Broward Public Library Foundation, the Board of Trustees Nova Southeastern University and Chairman of the Advisory Board for NSU's College of Arts and Sciences.

 Ms. Violeta Salud

-Mrs. Violeta Salud is a Financial Advisor with Salud & Associates Inc. She has more than 25 years of experience in financial services.
+Mrs. Violeta Salud is a Financial Advisor with Salud & Associates Inc. She has more than 30 years of experience in financial services.
 Her main areas of work include: investment and wealth preservation, retirement income planning, financial planning and estate planning.
-She currently works as a financial professional with Investacorp Advisory Services Inc., a $1 billion RIA based in Miami, Fla Mrs. Salud is also registered with Investacorp Inc.

 Mrs. Salud graduated with a Bachelor of Arts Degree in Economics, from the University of the Philippines, and a Master of Business Administration in Economics from New York University.
 She also served as an adjunct faculty, in Economics, at Warner Southern College.

-Mrs. Salud has served on many community boards including: Bank of Central Florida, American Bank and Trust of Polk County, El Bosque Nuevo, Costa Rica, City of Lake Wales, Vanguard School, Webber International, Lake Wales YMCA, Imperial Symphony Guild of Lake Wales, Florida State Board of Community Colleges, Polk State College Foundation, and more.
-In 2008 she joined a group of financial advisers and financial planners to represent the U.S. with People to People as a delegation member to Russia for the Financial Planning Association.
+Mrs. Salud has served on many community boards including: Bank of Central Florida, American Bank and Trust of Polk County, El Bosque Nuevo, Costa Rica, City of Lake Wales, Vanguard School, Webber International, Lake Wales YMCA, Imperial Symphony Guild of Lake Wales, State Board of Community Colleges, Polk State College Foundation, and more.
 She was Chair of the Education Committee of her local Chamber of Commerce and as Chair she started many youth programs an initiative for leadership training.
 She was the first woman president of her local Chamber of Commerce.
 She was a recipient of the Citizen of the Year Award and the Rotary Harris Fellow Award.
 She is active in the Pension and Endowment Arena and currently serves a Chair of her City's Pension Plan.
-She also currently Chairs the Florida State College Finance Investment Committee.
-She was recently invited by the Cambridge University to attend an Endowment Seminar in Vienna this past June.
+Salud serves as Chair of the Florida College System Foundation Finance & Investment Committee.

 Ms. Lyn Stanfield